natcap/invest.users-guide/source/coastal_blue_carbon.rst

 Summary
 =======

-Marine and terrestrial ecosystems help regulate Earth's climate by adding and removing greenhouse gases (GHGs) such as carbon dioxide (CO\ :sub:`2`) from the atmosphere.
-Coastal marine plants, mangroves and seagrasses in particular, store large amounts of carbon in their sediments, leaves and other biomass.
-By storing carbon, marine ecosystems keep CO\ :sub:`2` out of the atmosphere, where it would otherwise contribute to climate change.
+Marine and terrestrial ecosystems help regulate Earth's climate by adding and removing greenhouse gases (GHGs) such as carbon dioxide (CO\ :sub:`2`) to and from the atmosphere.
+Coastal marshes, mangroves and seagrasses, in particular, store large amounts of carbon in their sediments, leaves, and other forms of biomass.
 In addition to storing carbon, marine ecosystems continually accumulate carbon in their sediments, creating large reservoirs of long-term sequestered carbon.
+By storing and sequestereing carbon, marine ecosystems keep CO\ :sub:`2` out of the atmosphere where it would otherwise contribute to climate change.

-Management activities that change the cover of coastal vegetation, such as seagrass restoration or mangrove clearing, can change carbon storage and the potential for carbon sequestration in coastal and marine areas.
-With estimates of the social value, or where available, market value of carbon, the InVEST Coastal Blue Carbon model quantifies the marginal value of storage and sequestration services by comparing change in stock and accumulation of carbon between current and future scenarios.
-In addition to comparisons between scenarios, the InVEST blue carbon model can be used to identify locations within the landscape where degradation of coastal ecosystems should be avoided in order to maintain carbon storage and sequestration services and values.
+Management activities that change the cover of coastal vegetation, such as the restoration of seagrass beds and the clearing of mangrove forests, change the ability of coastal and marine areas to store and sequester carbon.

+The InVEST Coastal Blue Carbon model attempts to predict the amount of carbon stored and sequestered over an area of interest at particular points in time due to changes in land cover.
+Using an estimate of the monetary social value, or where available, a market price for stored and sequestered carbon, the InVEST Coastal Blue Carbon model also quantifies the marginal value of storage and sequestration.

+Results of the InVEST Coastal Blue Carbon model can be used to compare current and future scenarios of carbon stock and net sequestration, as well as identify locations within the landscape where degradation and restoration of coastal ecosystems should be avoided and prioritized in order to preserve and enhance these carbon storage and sequestration services.

 Introduction
 ============

+This model makes use of a variety of information, including:

+- The distribution and abundance of coastal vegetation
+- Habitat-specific carbon stock data
+- Impact characteristics of various land-cover disturbances to biomass and soil carbon stock pools to predict carbon emission rates
-This model combines estimates of the social value of carbon with information about 1) the distribution and abundance of coastal vegetation, 2) habitat-specific carbon stock data, 3) disturbance of biomass and soil carbon, and 4) accumulation rates to estimate carbon storage, sequestration and value across a land or seascape.
+- Carbon accumulation rates to estimate carbon stock, net sequestration and value across a land or seascape
+- Estimates of the monetary social value or market price of carbon

 To quantify the value of carbon storage and sequestration, the model focuses on changes in atmospheric carbon dioxide and other greenhouse gases as a result of changes caused by human activities that can affect marine ecosystems which store and sequester carbon.
-Carbon-induced changes in the atmosphere have wide-ranging effects on natural systems and can thus result in changes in agricultural productivity, air quality, sea levels, and more.
-The InVEST Blue Carbon model incorporates information about changes in the storage and sequestration capacity of the marine vegetation with economic factors into a single model which can estimate the value of carbon sequestration/emissions from land/seascape change.
+Changes to the composition of the atmosphere have wide-ranging effects on natural systems that can result in changes to agricultural productivity, air quality, sea levels, and more.

 The Model
 =========